mao-syseng/ternary-totalistic-elementary-cellular-automata-statically-generated-html/README.md

 # plan
-generate a list of each possible ruleset use 11ty to statically render the result of each ruleset.
+- generate a list of each possible ruleset
+- use 11ty to statically render the result of each ruleset